 Calculate your footprint

-- Older students can evaluate their impact on the planet based on their family’s home size, vehicle, the food choices they make, and energy conservation practices that they use at home with this calculator.
+- Students can evaluate their impact on the planet based on their family’s home size, vehicle, the food choices they make, and energy conservation practices that they use at home with these ecological footprint calculators:

 Check out this grant program

 - The Iowa Department of Natural Resources manages the Solid Waste Alternative Program (SWAP) grant program and provides financial assistance reduce the amount of solid waste generated and landfilled in Iowa.

 - The Waste Trac Education Team can help teachers, group leaders, and individuals learn about the wide world of waste, recycling, composting, repurposing, and more in a variety of ways.
 They can help you: